PyBana/Project_E-Commerce/README.md

 Results

-- Please read the ipynb file to see the results
+- Please read the 'e-commerceData.ipynb' file to see the results
 - Visualizations consists of:
     - Sales Trends: Line graph for sales over time.
     - Top Products: Bar/Line chart for best-selling products by country.